brenomfviana/roller-coaster/README.md

 ## Description

 This is a work of the Concurrent Programming course in which two solutions were implemented using different methods of synchronization.
+The methods used to solve the problem were implicit locks, with monitor implementation, and explicit locks.

 ## Problem